Temporal Label Smoothing for Early Event Prediction: Theoretical details

 where parameters $\{d, A\}$ are set to satisfy boundary conditions:

 Here, $\gamma$ also controls the smoothing strength between $q^{linear}$ when $\gamma \rightarrow 0$ and $q(t)=0 \: \forall t < t_e $ when $\gamma \rightarrow +\infty$.

-Overall, despite $\alpha^{sigmoid}$ and $\alpha^{shift}$ achieving good results on respiratory and circulatory failure respectively, $\alpha^{exp}$ statistically outperforms these smoothing parametrizations across all tasks on validation metrics.
-An interesting avenue for further work would be to combine exponential smoothing with the boundary shift approach, or effectively changing $(h_{min}, h_{max})$, which was fixed to $(0,2h)$ in our work for fair comparison to multi-horizon prediction.
+{Overall, despite $q^{shift}$ achieving good results on circulatory failure, $q^{exp}$ statistically outperforms this smoothing parameterization for both tasks on validation metrics.
+An interesting avenue for further work would be to combine exponential smoothing with the boundary shift approach, or effectively change $(h_{min}, h_{max})$, which was fixed to $(0,2h)$ in our work for a fair comparison to multi-horizon prediction.}

 \paragraph{Concave exponential label smoothing.}